jmorgadov/logix/README.md

 ### `logix_vhdl`

-Library crate the allows to obtain the [VHDL](https://en.wikipedia.org/wiki/VHDL) code of a component.
+Library crate that allows to obtain the [VHDL](https://en.wikipedia.org/wiki/VHDL) code of a component.

 The inverse conversion may be implemented as well but taking into account